Como Park Zoo and Conservatory

-The Como Park Zoo and Marjorie McNeely Conservatory (or just Como Zoo and Conservatory) are located in Como Park at 1225 Estabrook Drive, Saint Paul, Minnesota.
+The Como Park Zoo and Marjorie McNeely Conservatory (also known as the Como Zoo and Conservatory) are located in Como Park at 1225 Estabrook Drive in Saint Paul, Minnesota.
 The park, zoo and conservatory are owned by the City of Saint Paul and are a division of Saint Paul Parks and Recreation.
-Its attractions include the zoo, the conservatory, an amusement park, a carousel, Lake Como, a golf course, a pool and more.
+Its attractions include a zoo, a conservatory, an amusement park, a carousel, Lake Como, a golf course, a pool and more.
 The park receives more than 1.9 million visitors annually.
-Como Park is a free park and while no admission fee is charged for the zoo or conservatory, voluntary donations of $4 per adult and $2 child are suggested.
+Como Park is a free attraction, and while no admission fee is charged for the zoo or conservatory, voluntary donations of $4 per adult and $2 child are suggested.